 The poor soul in need of rescue in “Channel 4” is Tess, a woman with an asthmatic son and a house surrounded by landmines.
 Retrieving her kid’s inhaler forms a gratingly overlong and thrill-less middle portion in which the highlight is Morgan standing on a mine while Strand grimaces back at the camera.
 The faux-doc format saps this sequence of any surprise.
 Better — slightly — is an ending which reveals another character watching the footage before being accosted by Logan’s outlaw gang, if only because it suggests the abandonment of this ridiculous idea.

-The Fear the Walking Dead Season 5 midseason premiere is also fraught with the usual, unbearably tedious meditations on purpose and atonement, mostly espoused by Morgan and Alicia, the latter of whom has experienced perhaps the sharpest decline in recent TV history from no-nonsense ***-kicking Queen of Hotness to a whiny mouthpiece for a frustrated writer’s shallow moralism.
+The Fear the Walking Dead Season 5 midseason premiere is also fraught with the usual, unbearably tedious meditations on purpose and atonement, mostly espoused by Morgan and Alicia, the latter of whom has experienced perhaps the sharpest decline in recent TV history from no-nonsense a*s-kicking Queen of Hotness to a whiny mouthpiece for a frustrated writer’s shallow moralism.
 In its aggressively parodical but oddly self-congratulatory way, “Channel 4” might have slyly accomplished a major feat in the show’s history by being one of its most insufferable installments.